liamzdenek/avant-quiz/factors_and_caching/README.md

 To generate the keys, I would use the array of parsed integers -- intentionally discarding invalid integers -- and order them in ascending order.
 This is to ensure that the key is generated from the same data regardless of the order of the input.

 I would then take the ordered list of integers, convert each to a string, and concatenate them together with a non-numeric separator, such as comma.
 Then, I would pass the concatenated string through a 1-way deterministic hashing function -- sha256, for example.
 This hash would be my key (filename if i was storing on disk).
 The purpose of this is to decrease the size of the key from potentially massive to a uniform size.
-This is safe as long as the hashing function is deterministic.
+This is safe as long as the hashing function is deterministic and guaranteed unique.

 Then, to generate the value, i would pass the calculated output through a serialization function -- json by default, although a language-oriented serializer might make sense depending on the implementation and performance requirements (such as php serialize)